kavyakonisa123/Build-a-LLM/README.md

 # Building an LLM from Scratch

-This repository documents my learning of building a **Large Language Model (LLM) from scratch**, inspired by the excellent resource:
+This repository documents my learning of building a **Large Language Model (LLM) from scratch**, by the excellent resource:
 *Build a Large Language Model from Scratch* by Sebastian Raschka ([https://sebastianraschka.com/](https://sebastianraschka.com/)).

 ## Overview